Samuel G. Bugh

 Samuel Gonsalus Bugh (January 21, 1821 – August 10, 1875) was an American physician, newspaper publisher, politician, and Wisconsin pioneer.
 He served two years in the Wisconsin State Senate, representing Lafayette County, and published the Pick and Gad newspaper in Shullsburg, Wisconsin.

+His brothers, William A. Bugh and Jacob S. Bugh, also served in the Wisconsin Legislature.

 Early career

 Samuel G. Bugh was born in Perry County, Ohio, in January 1821.
 He came to the Wisconsin Territory in 1844 and settled in what was then southern Iowa County.

 In 1847, Lafayette County was created from this part of Iowa County, and Bugh was elected the first register of deeds for the new county.
 Instead of running for re-election in 1848, he ran for and was elected to the new office of circuit court clerk for Lafayette County.
 He stopped practicing medicine around this time.

 In 1850, Bugh was elected to the Wisconsin State Senate from the 7th Senate district, running on the Democratic Party ticket.
 He represented Lafayette County in the Senate during the 1851 and 1852 sessions of the Legislature.

 In 1853, he became a partner in the production of the Pick and Gad, one of the first newspapers printed in Shullsburg, Wisconsin.
 He published the paper for three years in partnership with the paper's founder, Walter Nimocks, and was editor for the paper in 1853 and most of 1854.

 At the start of the 1854 session of the Legislature, he was elected chief clerk of the State Senate.
 He served in the same role in the 1855 session.